dracory/omni/README.md

 # Omni Package

-A universal Go module providing core interfaces for composable primitives.
+A universal Go module providing core interfaces and implementations for composable primitives with a functional options pattern for clean and flexible instantiation.

 <img src="https://opengraph.githubassets.com/5b92c81c05d64a82c3fb4ba95739403a2d38cbad61f260a0701b3366b3d10327/dracory/omni" />